Creating a World-Class Event

 - We maintain a financial scholarship award program to recognize and support graduating School District #83 students.

 - Each year, we donate Festival tickets and merchandise to an extensive list of charities, community groups, schools, and other not-for-profits to support their fundraising activities.

 - We offer support services by way of equipment loans to various not-for-profits and we partner with other local groups such as R.J.
 Haney House, The Shuswap Trail Alliance, The Children’s Festival, Relay for Life, Shuswap Tourism, and the Salmon Arm Arts Centre on community events.

 - During the Festival, we support other non-profit and fundraising groups by offering booths at no charge.
 The application process for selection is open and democratic.

 - We mentor youth through our student documentary program and the volunteer office.

-- As part of our mandate to educate with regards to musical diversity, we offer free admission to all children 12 and under.
+- As part of our mandate to educate with regard to musical diversity, we offer free admission to all children 12 and under.

 ROOTSandBLUES encourages and promotes performers from all parts of the world, with a special emphasis on Canadian talent.
 We aim to educate audiences and showcase the incredibly diverse genres of music, musical instruments, and the artists who play them.
 We present artistic and cultural events that enrich both the fabric of our community and by extension, the fabric of the world.